AnotherOneWithAFace/python-games/README.md

 # python-games

 ## About
-games and other minor programmes I """made""" while learning python (from a book)
+games and other minor programs I """made""" while learning python (from a book)

 ## Usage
-These programmes only work with python3, not 2
+These programs only work with python3, not 2